rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 - LSN 15: Undo LSN 15 - write a CLR for P3 with "set P3 = UUU" and undonextLSN = NULL.
 Write UUU into P3.

 ---

+## Past Exam Questions

+Relation T1 has 2,000 records stored in 50 blocks that can be read consecutively.
+Realtion T2 has 500 records stored in 20 blocks can be read consecutively.
+For a SQL query with a join operation, the query optimizer chooses to use block nested-loop join.
+Should the outer relation be T1 or T2 based on the cost in the worst case?

+- If T1 is the outer relation: The number of block transfers is 50\*20 + 50 + 1050.
+The number of seeks is 2\*50 = 100.
+- If T2 is the outer relation: The number of block transfers is 20\*50 + 20 = 1020.
+The number of seeks is 2\*20 = 40.

+Based on these numbers, the outer relation should be T2 as it can lead to lower costs.

+> When T1 is the outer relation which has 50 blocks (for block nested-loop join):
+>
+> - For each block of T1, we first need 1 seek.
+Then we need a second seek to find the first block from T2 before we perform the join operation between the first block from T1, with all the blocks from T2.
+>
+> This step needs to be repeated 50 times, and each time we did 2 seeks (1 for T1, 1 for T2).
+Hence the total number of seeks will be 2\*50.

+---

+- Logical reads: read from buffer/cache
+- Physical reads: read from disk

+- Latches and locks serve different but complementary roles in a database system.
+Latches provide a low-level mechanism for physical consistency, mainly for in-memory structures, and are entreily managed by the system.
+Locks provide a higher-level mechanism for logical consistency, can be aplied to various types of database objets, and can be managed both by the system and users.
+- When a transaction needs to read/write from a page in the buffer pool, a latch (that is, some kind of lock) is taken on that page so that this page is not evicted from buffer pool.
+Immediately after read/write opeartion, the latch is released.

+- flushed = written back to disk
+- CLR = compensating log record

+- a block nested loop join will have a lower cost than a page nested loop join.
+- algorithms for block-nested and page-nested joins are similar.